 The mise-en-scene of a movie sets the mood and the tone for the story being told.
 In color photography, mise en scene refers to the arrangement of objects in a photograph.

-Shot composition uses several visual elements including lines, shapes, color and light to direct attention and provide balance and harmony.
+The shot composition uses several visual elements including lines, shapes, color, and light to direct attention and provide balance and harmony.
 Color adds another dimension to mise-en-scene in photography.

 The technique uses color alongside other compositional elements to create a feeling or mood in your images.
-Color can be used as a focal point, as an accent or as an unifying theme throughout an image.
+Color can be used as a focal point, as an accent, or as a unifying theme throughout an image.

 Color theory is important when considering color in the mise-en-scene of your photographs.
-Complementary colors are directly across from each other on the color wheel.
+Complementary colors are direct across from each other on the color wheel.